basilesportif/gall-guide/arms.md

 Submit the line numbers in each file for each part.

 ### `picky` Implementation
+To do a chat-admin app, you need to get data from 3 Gall agents:
+1. `chat-store`, stores all messages for all chats a ship is a member of
+2. `group-store`, stores all members and admins of a group
+3. `metadata-store`, stores all group->chat mappings

 - List all the features that a group chat admin app will need
 - For each feature, map it to one or more arms.
-- Spec out what data the app will need to store internally
+- Spec out what data the app will need to store internally and what it will need to get from each external data source.

 TODO: Explanations
 - explain what is happening in dbug and pull-hook